-When we wrote our book Mindful Assessment our mission was to provide educators the world over with a singular understanding—that it is the learner, and not the teacher, who creates learning.
+When we wrote our book Mindful Assessment our mission was to provide educators with the world over with a singular understanding

-The student brain is a complex mystery we may never fully understand.
+The student's brain is a complex mystery we may never fully understand.
 The best assessment practices we can use give us glimpses into that complexity.
 In doing so, we reach all students better.

 Teachers are always looking for ways to check for understanding, which we practice through applying mindful assessment.
 Mindful assessment tools come in many shapes and sizes.
 They can be quick and light or more in-depth.
 In the end, assessment can happen anytime in any classroom.

 The following 7 mindful assessment tools and best practices are quick and easy applications for anytime/anywhere assessment.

 7 Mindful Assessment Tools

 Students can be asked to summarize important lessons or concepts.
 You can even add a summary challenge using social media.
 For example, have them Tweet their summaries; the challenge there is that the limit is 140 characters.
 Students must be concise and brief with their entries.

 These are content questions that really get students thinking about what they've learned.
 They can chat about or write their responses.
 You should try to avoid closed questions like, "Did this make sense to you?"
 Instead, give students a chance to really think about the learning that took place.
 Use the Essential Questions Guide to help you form the right questions.

 This is similar to Think-Pair-Share and happens at the end of the class.
 Groups of 2 or 3 students take a few minutes at the end of class to discuss what they've learned.
 Next, each student takes a turn interviewing the other.
 You can give them guiding questions like:

 - What was the most useful thing you learned?